 It is deceptive but when they start to heat the ball will turn into a flat pancake and keep getting bigger.

 So do not make the balls too big.
 I made them about 3/4″ in diameter and they just reached the adjacent balls on the tray.

 But if this happens do not fret as they are easy to break apart from each other when they have hardened.
 In fact, they become very brittle and crunchy cookies when they cool down.

 You should also make sure that the nuts have been well crushed so they are not too large.

-You may find the biscuits are quite oily when you remove them from the baking paper.
+You may find the biscuits are quite greasy from the butter when you remove them from the baking paper.
 I found that placing some kitchen paper in the biscuit tin to absorb some of the butter helped to improve this.